-Use this factor to scale the area and massflow of an inlet face For example, set to 2.0 to double an inlet face on a symmetry plane or set to 1.0 for a full span model.

-$npr_set = 0.0$
+Use this factor to scale the area and massflow of an engine.
+This factor is used in the physical engine modeling routines, so that the actual massflow numbers can be tracked properly.
+For example, set to 2.0 for an inlet face on a symmetry plane or set to 360.0 for a one-degree axisymmetric wedge. $npr_set = 0.0$